Manchester, Sheffield and Lincolnshire Railway: Sheffield and Midland Railway Companies' Committee

 The Marple, New Mills and Hayfield Junction Railway (MNM&HJR), sponsored by the MS&LR was incorporated on 15 May 1860.
 It opened as far as New Mills on 1 July 1865 (goods) and 1 February 1867 (passengers).
 Meanwhile, the Midland Railway had built a line up from Miller's Dale, joining the MNM&HJR at New Mills, and opening on 1 October 1866.
 This gave the Midland Railway access to Manchester, and the MS&LR regarded it as an ally.
 The inbound journey for Midland trains was via Romiley, Hyde and Guide Bridge.
 The MNM&HJR company was acquired by the MS&LR on 5 July 1865.

-On 16 July 1866 the Manchester and Stockport Railway was incorporated, sponsored by the MS&LR.
+On 16 July 1866 the Manchester and Stockport Railway was incorporated by the Manchester and Stockport Railway Act 1866 (29 & 30 Vict. c. ccvii), sponsored by the MS&LR.
 This sanctioned a line of 4 1/2 miles from Ashburys to Brinnington Junction on the Stockport and Woodley (now CLC) line, with a branch of 2 3/4 miles from Reddish junction to Romiley on the New Mills line.
 It was conceived chiefly to give the Midland Railway access into Manchester, and it was intended that the Midland would adopt joint ownership of the line, as well as the existing line between Hyde Junction and New Mills.
 Midland trains started to use London Road from 1 February 1867.
 On 24 June 1869 the still unfinished Manchester and Stockport Railway, and the line from Hyde to New Mills, and the branch from New Mills to Hayfield, were vested jointly in the MS&LR and the Midland, from then onwards known as the Sheffield and Midland Committee Lines.
 Like the CLC, this committee was a corporate body owning physical assets.